OpenTechStrategies/torque/DESIGN.md

 ### TOC pages

-Tables of Contents are dynamically generated lists of objects in the sheet.
+Tables of Contents are dynamically generated lists of objects in the collection.
 In order to provide flexibility there are three parts to the table of contents.

 Part 1 is the template itself.
 This template will be provided, as data, an